Privacy Policy

 • Contract Performance: Processing necessary to provide the Inlay Service under our Terms of Service (account management, service delivery, customer support)

-• Legal Obligation: Compliance with applicable laws such as FERPA, COPPA, tax requirements, and responding to lawful requests
+• Legal Obligation: Compliance with applicable laws, tax requirements, and responding to lawful requests

 • Consent: Marketing communications and optional analytics (which can be withdrawn at any time)